nninesolution/devops/README.md

 	- Namespaces and Cgroups
 	- HOL: Installing and Configuring the Docker Engine

-## Image Creation, Management, and Registry       3:00:00
+## Image Creation, Management, and Registry       3 Hr
 	- Introduction to Docker Images
 	- The Compoments of a Dockerfile
 	- More Dockerfile Directives